 The March of Dimes is committed to advocating for the health of mothers and babies.
 They work to create policies to support and protect them.
 This award was established in 2016 to honor former MoD Chairperson Dr. Margaret Comerford Freda.

 Sponsor: Danish Sisterhood of America

-The Danish Sisterhood of American offers the Elizabeth Garde National Scholarship.
+The Danish Sisterhood of America offers the Elizabeth Garde National Scholarship.
 An applicant can only receive this award one time.
 It is $850.
 All applications are due by March 1.
-Applicants must have a GPA of a 3.0 and must be obtaining an undergraduate or graduate degree in nursing or other medical profession.
+Applicants must have a GPA of 3.0 and must be obtaining an undergraduate or graduate degree in nursing or another medical profession.